ccathal/Port-Knocking-Protocol/README.md

 # Port-Knocking-Protocol
-4th Year Final Year Project on the design, implementation and testing of a Port Knocking Protocol.
+4th Year Final Year Project on the design, implementation and testing of a Port Knocking Protocol perhaps suitable for IoT devices.

 ## Port Knocking Title
 𝑁 UDP packet sequence Port Knocking Protocol using ‘Encrypt-Then-Sign’ RSA-AES Hybrid Encryption and Digital Signature with client-server connection of 𝑁 random ports.